 4) Know the signs of hypothermia and frostbite in yourself and in others.
 Hypothermia, or abnormally low body temperature, is a dangerous condition that can occur when a person is exposed to extremely cold temperatures.
 Symptoms in adults include shivering, exhaustion, confusion, slurred speech, and drowsiness.
 Seek immediate medical attention if a person’s temperature is below 95° F.

 5) Learn life-saving skills.
 Bystanders are often the first on the scene after a disaster or in a health or medical emergency.
 If you notice the symptoms of a heart attack in yourself or someone else, call 9-1-1 immediately.

 A heart attack occurs when a part of the heart muscle doesn’t receive enough blood flow.
 The more time that passes without intervention to restore blood flow, the greater the damage to the heart muscle.
-A person’s chances of surviving a heart attack are greater the sooner emergency treatment begins.
-Even if you haven’t had formal CPR training, you can perform “hands-only” CPR on a teen or adult to keep blood circulating until emergency medical help arrives.
+A person having a heart attack does not need CPR—but they do need to get to the hospital right away.

-Visit cdc.gov/prepyourhealth to learn more ways to prepare your health for large-scale disasters, medical emergencies, and everyday advertise.
+Visit cdc.gov/prepyourhealth to learn more ways to prepare your health.

 Thanks in advance for your questions and comments on this Public Health Matters post.
 Please note that the CDC does not give personal medical advice.
 If you are concerned you have a disease or condition, talk to your doctor.